It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 Since then, there has been a rise in crypto drainers’ scams.

-Scam Sniffer confirmed that some of these crypto drainers are lent out to phishing scam groups. and a commission is charged for it.
+Scam Sniffer confirmed that some crypto drainers are lent to phishing scam groups.
+And a commission is charged for it.

-Asides from the commission charged, many crypto drainer owners require extra fees for their drainers and even offer ‘add-ons’ e.g. malicious signature requests, etc.
+Aside from the commission charge, many crypto drainer owners require extra fees for their drainers and even offer ‘add-ons’, e.g., malicious signature requests, etc.

 Apart from Money Drainers (which shut down its services in February 2023), there has been an influx of other crypto drainers in the crypto space.